 Manufacturing PMI in New Zealand averaged 53.02 points from 2002 until 2020, reaching an all time high of 62.80 points in June of 2004 and a record low of 26.10 points in April of 2020.
 This page provides - New Zealand Manufacturing Pmi - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 New Zealand Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: Business New Zealand

-Manufacturing PMI in New Zealand is expected to be 52.30 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Manufacturing PMI in New Zealand is expected to be 51.70 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Manufacturing PMI in New Zealand to stand at 53.00 in 12 months time.
-In the long-term, the New Zealand Manufacturing PMI is projected to trend around 54.00 in 2020, according to our econometric models.
+In the long-term, the New Zealand Manufacturing PMI is projected to trend around 53.00 points in 2021 and 52.50 points in 2022, according to our econometric models.